Skip to main content

 Auditors registered on the CFC’s Cadastro Nacional dos Auditores Independentes (CNAI) and those providing services to companies participating in the securities market and companies with a turnover over R$78 million are subject to mandatory CPD requirements.
 In addition, in 2015, CFC issued a new regulation that requires public accountants who prepare or oversee the preparation of financial statements of public interest entities (PIEs) to also fulfill CPD obligations.

 In accordance with Securities Law No 6385/76, the Securities and Exchange Commission (CVM) is authorized to regulate the activities of CVM-registered auditors.
-This includes maintaining a registry of auditors, establishing and operating systems of quality assurance (QA) and investigation and discipline (I&D), and prescribing CPD requirements.
+This includes maintaining a registry of auditors, establishing and operating systems of quality assurance (QA) in a peer review system and investigation and discipline (I&D), and prescribing CPD requirements.
 These auditors must attend the CFC’s and IBRACON’s CPD programs, which are monitored by the CVM.

 • Audit Oversight Arrangements